embl-cba/cats/publication/draft.md

 ### Uncertainty display and navigation

-As is possible in ilastik one can activate an uncertainty overlay, showing the classification margin, i.e. the difference between the most and second likely class probabilities.
+As it for instance is possible in ilastik [Ref_Ilastik] one can activate an uncertainty overlay, showing the classification margin, i.e. the difference between the most and second most likely class probabilities.
 This helps the user to see where more labelling is needed.
-However, while this is very useful, we found that in a large (4-D) data set it takes too much time to manually navigate through the data set searching for such regions.
+However, while this is very useful, we found that is is inefficient to manually find and visit regions of high uncertainty in large data sets.
 We thus implemented an "uncertainty navigation".
 During classification we keep track of the average uncertainty in each classified image block and store this information in a sorted list.
-Using keyboard shortcuts the user can navigate through this list while the region is highlighted on the input image.
-Like this, informative additional labels can be added very efficiently.
+Using keyboard shortcuts the user can navigate through this list and the corresponding region is highlighted on the input image, enabling the user to efficietnly add more class labels in regions of high uncertainty.

 ### N-D support

-The DCFRF plugin now supports multi-channel and multi-time-point data.
+The DFRF plugin supports multi-channel and multi-time-point data.
 In terms of multi-channel support the user can choose which channels should be taken into account for the feature computation.
-Fatures are computed in all channels independenly; we currently do not compute features, which combine gray values from multiple channels.
+Fatures are computed in all channels independenly; we currently do not compute features combining gray values from multiple channels.

 ### Big image data handling

-The DCFRF plugin processes the image data in blocks and can thus handle arbitrarily large images.
-For both the input as well as the classification image the user has the choice to have either of them fully in RAM or stream the data from and to disk.
-The streaming is currently handled  In addition the user can specify subregions of the image to be classified such that not always the whole data set needs to be processed.
+The DFRF plugin processes the image data in blocks and can thus handle arbitrarily large images.
+For both the input as well as the classification image the user has the choice to have either of them fully in RAM or stream the data from/to disk.
+This streaming functionality requires the Fiji 'bigDataTools' plugin [Download_BigDataTools].

-### Storage of labels
+### Storage of training data

-While in the TWS only the training data associated with each label was stored, now also the actual ROI is stored.
-This enables the user to come back to the same data set and add more labels, seeing which labels have been put previously.

-##
+The user annotations (labels) for each image can be stored and reloaded.
+The stored file contains the label ROIs, the respective class label and also, if they were computed already, the feature values.

 ## User guide
-##

 ### Feature naming scheme